SUMMER STOCK AUSTIN PERFORMERS

 -DANCE 3 (Optional): Do your own thing (strongly suggest this if you enjoy dancing) Choreograph something for yourself or freestyle to your favorite song.
 Show your style and personality in this dance.
 Have fun.
 (Under 60 seconds)

--DANCE 4 (Optional): Please provide any additional skills you may have.
+-DANCE 5 (Required): Please provide any additional skills you may have.

 Example of acceptable skills (not limited to this list):